Measles

 I’ve got festival tickets and think I have measles – what should I do?

 If you think you have measles, or if you were recently around someone who has measles, and you haven’t been vaccinated then you should call NHS 111 or your doctor first before going into the surgery.
-This will reduce the risk of spreading the infection to others.
+This will prevent measles spreading to other people.

 If in doubt, don’t go.
-Measles can cause life-threatening complications and it’s not fair to expose others.
+The measles virus can cause life-threatening complications and it’s not fair to expose others.
 Plus, you should rest up.

 If you’re worried about getting measles, call your GP and ask for the MMR jab.
 You can get it at any age if you weren’t vaccinated as a baby.

-Why is this still an issue if we have a vaccine?
+Why is this still an issue if we have a measles vaccine?

 Good question.
 Before the widespread availability of the MMR vaccine the threat of measles was almost inevitable for young people making the likelihood of experiencing fatal complications even higher.